 John is a founding member and incorporator of The Bank of Princeton (TBOP), a Princeton, New Jersey based bank founded in 2007.
 TBOP is now a billion-dollar bank that went public on the NASDAQ exchange in 2017.
 Additionally, John participates in various phases of capital raises for startup companies.

-Ko Yuen Lo, Tom has been the Managing Director at PYI Corporation Limited since 2005.
+Tom Ko Yuen Lau has been the Managing Director at PYI Corporation Limited since 2005.
 Mr. Lau has over 40 years’ international corporate development and management experience in infrastructure development as well as construction and engineering services involving the road, rail, port, power, telecommunications, mining and resources sectors in the Asia Pacific Region.

-Mr. Lau is the Chairman and Managing Director of PYI Corporation Limited (0498.HK), a significant developer and operator of major bulk cargo ports in the Yangtze River Region in China.
-He is also the Deputy Chairman and executive director of South Shore Holdings Limited (0577.HK), the Deputy Chairman and non-executive director of Prosperity Investment Holdings Limited (0310.HK) and he was an independent non-executive director of China National Building Material Company Limited (3323.HK) until November 2011.
+Mr. Lau is the Chairman and Managing Director of PYI Corporation Limited (0498.HK), a significant developer and operator of ports and logistics facilities in the Yangtze River Region in China.
+He is also the Deputy Chairman and non-executive director of Prosperity Investment Holdings Limited (0310.HK).

 Dr. Chi Kong Li is the Professor and Chief of the Division of Hematology/Oncology/Bone Marrow Transplant, Department of Pediatrics, the Chinese University of Hong Kong.
 Dr. Li completed general pediatric training in Hong Kong in 1981 and then specialized in pediatric Haematology/oncology/BMT, with further training at John Radcliffe Hospital, Oxford, and Great Ormond Street Hospital, London in 1986, and Fred Hutchison Cancer Research Centre, Seattle in 1992.